taomaree/cellfun/README.md

-If this is interesting to you and you aren't locked into a legacy-ish application then you may be more interested in looking at [Reel](https://github.com/celluloid/reel) which is a standalone web application framework with a syntax familiar with Sinatra but already has Celluloid in its DNA.
+If this is interesting to you and you aren't locked into a legacy-ish application then you may be more interested in looking at [Reel](https://github.com/celluloid/reel) which is a standalone web application framework with a syntax similar to Sinatra but already has Celluloid in its DNA.